 Weekly Challenge 3: Physical Development

-Physical Development is a prime area of the Early Years Foundation Stage Curriculum.
+Physical development is a prime area of the Early Years Foundation Stage Curriculum.
 Children in Reception explore different ways to move their bodies, develop and strengthen their muscles and learn to use equipment and materials successfully and safely.
 Within this learning area, children are also encouraged to manage their own basic hygiene needs and they learn about the importance of physical exercise and a healthy diet.

-We enjoyed reading your emails from last week's challenge and have loved learning more about you!
+We enjoyed reading your emails from last week's challenge and have loved learning more about you.

-Weekly Challenge 1: Personal Social and Emotional Development
+Weekly Challenge 1: Personal, Social and Emotional Development

-Personal, social and emotional development (PSED) supports children to learn and to get on with others and make friends, understand and talk about feelings and emotions, develop a sense of 'right' and 'wrong', develop their independence and ultimately feel good about themselves.
+Personal, social and emotional development (PSED) supports children to learn and to get on with others and make friends, understand and talk about their feelings and emotions, develop a sense of 'right' and 'wrong', develop their independence and ultimately feel good about themselves.
 Your child's personal, social and emotional development is as important as developing their physical and communication skills.